Distributed noise-shaping quantization: I. Beta duals of finite frames and near-optimal quantization of random measurements: Introduction

 This relation is valid for all $E$ and $F$.
 Fixing $E$ and minimizing over its dual frames $F$ now results in the interpretation of the analysis distortion given in the previous paragraph:

-Finally, it should be noted that in the setup of this paper we do not allow the decoder to pick a different linear map $F$ depending on the quantized vector $q$ that it receives.
-While such an adaptive method could be implemented in practice, it is not much different from (and sometimes equivalent to) using an arbitrary non-linear decoder.
+Finally, it should be noted that in the setup of this paper we do not allow the decoder to pick a different linear map $F_q$ depending on the quantized vector $q$ that it receives.
+While such an adaptive method could be considered in practice, it would generally be classified as a non-linear decoder.